 If you could only have one kind of knife for survival, bushcraft, and general purposes, which kind would you choose?
 Might I suggest considering the Mora knife?
-We’ll take a look at the best Mora knife here.
+We’ll take a look at the best Mora knife for 2020 here.

 The Scandinavian Mora knife has been around for over a thousand years, and in that time it has been established as one of the most widely used kinds of bushcraft knives in existence.
 Originating in Finland, the basic knife design was carried over to Mora in Sweden, and the name has stuck ever since.